 Hypnosis & Dissociation: learn about them today

 Hypnosis is a common approach used in psychology to access the subconscious part of the brain.
-The aim is to identify past experiences that trigger a negative behavioral pattern such as addiction.
+The aim is to identify past experiences that trigger a negative behavioural pattern such as addiction.
 Memory enhancement via the subconscious mind helps to deal with the situation better than use of medical treatment alone.

 Dissociation can be explained as disconnection from yourself or the world around you simply.
 It has a similar concept as day dreaming.
 Human beings have the ability of disconnecting their memories or emotions from themselves.
 You can be aware or not when dissociating.
 The intensity varies among individuals.
 For example, you can revisit your day’s happenings.
 On the other hand, it could be severe to an extent of altering an individual’s mental state caused by a trigger.